jmmather10/482-Furuta-Pendulum/README.md

  <br>![CoppeliaSim Error](https://github.com/jmmather10/482-Furuta-Pendulum/blob/main/Pendulum_Images/Connection_Error.jpg?raw=true "CoppeliaSim Error")
  Error while trying to connect MatLab model to CoppeliaSim.<br/>

   # Results
-The governing non-linear equations of the system were derived and linearized sucessfully by using small angle approixmation of theata to 0 degrees.
+The governing non-linear equations of the system were derived and linearized sucessfully by using small angle approixmation.
+The A matrix is found by solving the linearized governing equations of motion for the accerations of the arm and the pendulum, theata (arm) and apha (pendulum) double-dot respectively.
+These accerations are in terms of the torque applied to the motor as an input.
+The state space representation can be seen in the images as the A, B, C, and D matrices.